$A_\infty$-Minimal Model on Differential Graded Algebras: Introduction

 \begin{thm} Suppose $M$ is an $N$-dimensional $k$-connected compact manifold.
 If $l\geq 3$ such that $N\leq (l+1)k+2$, then $\Omega^*(M)$ has an $A_\infty$-minimal model with $m_p=0$ for $p\geq l$. \end{thm}

-When $l=3$, this statement is the theorem of Miller \cite{miller}.
-When $l=4$, it is the theorem of Crowley and Nordstr\"om \cite{cn}.
-For higher $l$, it implies that the homotopy type of $\Omega^*(M)$ is determined by its cohomology together with operations $m_3,\cdots,m_{l-1}$.
+When $l=3$, the $A_\infty$ structure is equivalent to the DGA structure and the statement is just the theorem of Miller \cite{miller}.
+When $l=4$, it becomes the theorem of Crowley and Nordstr\"om \cite{cn}.
+For higher $l$, it implies that the homotopy type of $\Omega^*(M)$ is determined by its cohomology together with operations $m_3,\ldots,m_{l-1}$.

+Another question is whether we can construct formal manifolds from a given formal manifold.
+One common way of obtaining new manifolds is constructing a fiber bundle.
+In this paper, we consider a relatively simple fiber bundle where the fiber is an odd dimensional sphere.
+A motivation for studying this type of bundle is its relation to the $A_3$-algebra on a symplectic manifold $(M,\omega)$, constructed by Tsai, Tseng and Yau \cite{tty}.
+By the work of Tanaka and Tseng \cite{tt}, Tsai-Tseng-Yau's $A_3$-algebra is quasi-isomorphic to the de Rham cochain complex of an $S^{2p+1}$ bundle over the symplectic manifold with Euler class $\omega^p$.

+As we shall see, the total sphere bundle space can be non-formal even when the base is formal.
+For example, it is non-formal for the circle bundle over the torus $T^{2n}$ (See Example \ref{ex-torus}).
+On the other hand, circle bundles over projective spaces or over Euclidean spaces are both formal.
+To quantify the non-formality of a sphere bundle over a base that is formal, we can consider giving the cohomology of the circle bundle an $A_3$-algebraic structure.
+It turns out that this $A_3$ structure is sufficient to completely determine the rational homotopy of the odd-sphere bundle over a formal base.